Friday, August 8, 2008

 Looks like a music building of some sorts.
 Zutphen

-I noticed the key to any vibrant city is #ONE...ART of course and #2 is to have education institutions for young university students who bring a fresh sense of life and vibrancy.
-We only stayed for the day and sad that my camera batteries had drained to early on our day trip.
+I noticed that the key to a vibrant city is, first and foremost, art.
+Secondly, it's important to have educational institutions that attract young university students, as they bring a fresh sense of life and energy.
+Unfortunately, we only stayed for the day, and I was disappointed that my camera batteries drained early during our trip.

 Cobble Stone Streets of Zutphen, Netherlands